-Essays and Continuous Assessment (CA)
+Continuous Assessment (CA)

 - 1. Requirement: You are required to complete a number of pieces of work as part of your course assessments across the different modules.
-Continuous assessment will take the form of either an essay or Multiple Choice Questionnaire (MCQ).
+For modules PS250-255, continuous assessment will take the form of either a written assignment or one or more Multiple Choice Questionnaires (MCQ).
 Further information pertaining to the continuous assessment requirements for each module will be provided by your lecturer and also on the relevant Moodle page. - 2.
-Essay deadlines: These are listed in the tables below, or as notified by your lecturer.
-On the day of the deadline, which is Wednesday for Year 2, assignments should be submitted via Moodle before 5pm.
+Written assignment deadlines: These are listed in the tables on page 19, or as notified by your lecturer.
+On the day of the deadline, assignments should be submitted via Moodle before 5pm.
 The dates given represent the final day on which assignments can be submitted without incurring a lateness penalty.
 You may submit assignments at any time before the deadline; you should manage your time accordingly.

-MCQs will be open from Tuesday to Thursday (see tables on p.
-22 for specific dates).
+MCQs will typically be available to complete on Moodle for a period of 12 hours commencing from 9am on the date specified (see tables on p.
+19 for specific dates).

-There are two essays in Year 2 - PS251 Cognitive Psychology in Semester 1, and PS253 Lifespan Developmental Psychology in Semester 2.
+In terms of written work, there are two assignments in Year 2, for PS251 Cognitive Psychology and PS253 Lifespan Developmental Psychology.

 All coursework submitted via Moodle will automatically be checked by Turnitin, which will generate a similarity report within 24 hours of submission.
-This report will be accessible to students via their My Submissions page on Moodle.
+This report will be accessible to students via their My Submissions page on Moodle (please see p.
+20 for more detailed instructions).
 Turnitin generates a similarity percentage by comparing the submitted text for matches found in its database, which can be used to identify cases of plagiarism.
 You should carefully examine your Turnitin similarity report and review your submission for cases of unintentional plagiarism.
 Note that there is no 'correct' or 'ideal' similarity percentage, as it may depend on whether references and other data have been included in the report.
 However, the percentage and highlighted areas in the report allow you a chance to reflect on your work and make any necessary changes before resubmitting.
 There is no limit on the number of resubmissions you can make, but please bear in mind that penalties for late submission will be incurred once the assignment deadline has passed.
 Note that Turnitin sometimes requires up to 24 hours to process material.
 To allow for this, your assignment needs to be completed well before the departmental deadline.

-3. Grades: The standard of your psychology work will be indicated by a letter grade as shown in the 'Grading Guidelines' table below.
+3. Grades: The standard of your psychology work will be indicated by a letter grade as shown in the 'Grading Guidelines' table below on page 21-22.
 Please note that the final percentage grade is awarded in consultation with the External Examiners at the end of the academic year.
 Provisional grades returned to you during the year indicate the range within which the work appears to fall, but all marks are subject to change under the advice of the External Examiners.

-4. Arrangements for submitting essays: Essays should be submitted via Moodle by 5pm on the day of the deadline.
+4. Arrangements for submitting written assignments and other coursework: Written assignments and other coursework (e.g. practical reports) should be submitted via Moodle by 5pm on the day of the deadline.
 You should retain a copy of all submitted work and keep it safe throughout the academic year.